-In conjunction with attending the spring-term PE/VC Lab course (in either the Winter or Spring term), participants in the PE/VC Lab also intern for 15-20 hours per week for at least 10 weeks at any time between January and June with a PE or VC firm (broadly defined to include seed/venture capital firms, growth equity firms, and buyout firms).
+In conjunction with attending the PE/VC Lab course (in either the Winter or Spring term), participants in the PE/VC Lab also intern for 15-20 hours per week for at least 10 weeks between January and June with a PE or VC firm (broadly defined to include seed/venture capital firms, growth equity firms, and buyout firms).

 What kinds of projects do PE/VC Lab interns work on?